ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

 The first step is to carry out a single-point calculation using the equilibrium structure of methane.
 !!! example "Task 1a - run `pw.x`"

     - Read the input file `01_CH4_scf.in`.
 The variables are still the usual ones that you have seen in the previous labs.
+    ```python
+    ATOMIC_POSITIONS angstrom
+     C  0.0           0.0           0.0
+     H  0.634532333   0.634532333   0.634532333  #(1)!
+     H -0.634532333  -0.634532333   0.634532333
+     H  0.634532333  -0.634532333  -0.634532333
+     H -0.634532333   0.634532333  -0.634532333

+    K_POINTS automatic
+    1 1 1  0 0 0   #(2)!
+    ```
+        1. The position of the $\mathrm{H}$ atoms have optimised and rotated so that the magnitude of their $x,y,z$-coordinates are the same.
+This is for allowing Quantum Espresso to pull some optimisation tricks.
+See the extra notes below if you are interested.
-    - Note however that we have explicity ask for an unshifted 1x1x1 k-grid, which simply means we are asking for a $\Gamma$-point calculation.
+        2. We have explicity ask for an unshifted 1x1x1 k-grid, which simply means we are asking for a $\Gamma$-point calculation.
 This is written to allow Quantum Espresso to use some optimisation routine.

-    - The position of the $\mathrm{H}$ atoms have optimised and rotated so that the magnitude of their $x,y,z$-coordinates are the same.
-Again this is for allowing Quantum Espresso to pull some optimisation tricks.

     - Now run `pw.x < 01_CH4_scf.in > pw.out`.

 ### Step 2: run the `ph.x` calculation